jtcorbett/SwiftFin/README.md

 ## Overview

 SwiftFin provides a simple, modern Swift interface for accessing financial data through the SimpleFin protocol.
-The library handles authentication, API communication, and data parsing, making it easy to integrate bank account data into your iOS, macOS, tvOS, or watchOS applications.
+The library handles authentication, API communication, and data parsing, making it easy to integrate bank account data into your iOS, macOS applications.

 ## Requirements